SSCT-Lab/ATS/README.md

 1. initial  models and datasets

-   - you candownload by this link
+   - you can download by this link

      link： https://pan.baidu.com/s/1Bi6qcN6Tc0esxcH7RbMWiQ

      code：atse

-   - or initial  by python files
+   - or initial  by python scrips

      1. initial dirs , svhn data and models